bernhardg67/SSD-Read-Speed-Degen-Test/README.md

 Variations of read speeds are to be exspected in a multitasking environment.
 File caching can cause unrealistic high read speeds for some files.
 Concurring processes can cause low read speeds -- test on a idle system or from a live system.
 If the average read speed drops with increasing file age a read speed degeneration is likely.

 ## Fixing the Read Speed Degeneration
 If a firmware update is not provide by the manufacturer re-writing old files on a regular basis has to be performed by the user.
-This is outside of the scope of this programm.
+This is out of the scope of this programm.